razem-io/SerialLens/README.md

 # Should show: crw-rw-rw- (readable/writable by all)
 ```

-If you see data flowing in the terminal, SerialLens should work perfectly!
+If you see data flowing in the terminal, Serial Lens should work perfectly!

 ## 🐛 Troubleshooting